Verstappen Racing’s Mercedes-AMG tie-up is about building leverage, not borrowing stardust

 - A credible, independent partner

-Verstappen Racing is explicitly focused on becoming operationally strong, not politically influential.
-That makes it an ideal customer project. - Long-term upside without obligation
+Verstappen Racing is focused on operational strength rather than political influence, making it an ideal customer project. - Long-term upside without obligation

-There is no factory pressure, no requirement to elevate the programme beyond its natural competitive level. - Association with a performance culture, not a personality
+There is no factory pressure or requirement to elevate the programme beyond its natural competitive level. - Association with a performance culture, not a personality

-Despite the name, this partnership is not framed around Max Verstappen as a driver.
-That distinction is essential.
+Despite the name, this partnership is not centred on Max Verstappen as a driver.
+This distinction is important.

-This is customer racing done properly: mutual benefit, minimal noise.
+This is customer racing executed properly, with mutual benefit and minimal publicity.

 GT World Challenge Europe as the proving ground